Wholesome Living

 THE BEAUTIFUL BOSC PEARS!

 This is the first time my little Bosc pear tree has produced enough pears to actually do something with.
 I'm very proud of my Bosc pear tree, it has endured 5 years of mostly neglect and some abuse from the llamas, mule and horses (which love eating pear branches and leaves).
+This year the pear tree has come through it all and rewarded my family with several dozen beautiful pears.
+It was so joyful picking the pears.
+I used a long pole with a picking basket on the end.
+A pear is ready to pick when you can pull it to the side and it breaks off the branch.
+(One of the many tips from the O.S.U.
+Extension Service)

 Last year I waited too long to pick the few pears, they fell off the tree and returned to the earth.